duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 1. Not staged for commit
 2. Staged for commit
 3. Committed
 You can see a long description of the files and state they are in by running `git status`.
-You move a file from *“not staged for commit”* stage to *“staged for commit”* stage, by running `git add filename.js` or `git add .` to add all files at once.
+You move a file from *"not staged for commit"* stage to *"staged for commit"* stage, by running `git add filename.js` or `git add .` to add all files at once.
 Another view that makes it much easier to visualize the stages is invoked via `git status -s` where `-s` stand for short (I think), and would result in an output that looks like that:
 [![git-stages](http://www.alexkras.com/wp-content/uploads/git-stages.png)](http://www.alexkras.com/wp-content/uploads/git-stages.png)
 Obviously, `git status` will not show files that have already been committed, you can use `git log` to see those instead ![:)](http://www.alexkras.com/wp-includes/images/smilies/simple-smile.png)